Black Lightning season 1: Critical response

 The first season of Black Lightning debuted to critical acclaim.
-On the review aggregation website Rotten Tomatoes, the season is "certified fresh" and holds a 96% approval rating, with an average rating of 8.37/10, based on 51 reviews.
+On the review aggregation website Rotten Tomatoes, the season holds a 96% approval rating, with an average rating of 8.37/10, based on 51 reviews.
 The website's critic consensus reads: "Black Lightning doesn't reinvent superhero TV, but it does give the genre a necessary jolt with real-world plots, scary new villains, and a star-making performance from Cress Williams."
-Metacritic, which uses a weighted average, assigned the season a score of 79 out of 100, indicating "generally favorable reviews" from 25 critics.
+Metacritic, which uses a weighted average, assigned the season a score of 79 out of 100, based on reviews from 25 critics.

 Kyle Fowle of The A.V.
 Club praised the series premiere for its "nuanced storytelling" and gave the episode a "B+" grade.
 He wrote, "Black Lightning is immediately established as something unique.
 It's not just the obvious stuff, like the nearly all-black cast or the fact that the series premiere isn't part of a drawn-out origin story.
 Rather, the difference is in the storytelling.
 Where Arrow and The Flash felt immediately part of a large, complicated universe, Black Lightning is much more intimate."
 Reviewing for Entertainment Weekly, Dana Schwartz gave the premiere episode an "A−" grade, adding, "The Pierce family dynamic is so compelling that even if Jefferson Pierce had no powers beyond great motivational speeches, this show would be a worthwhile watch.
 Black Lightning balances humor with all-too-necessary social commentary [...] to make a refreshing addition to the superhero TV pantheon."
 Reviewing the first two episodes of the season, The Hollywood Reporter's Daniel Fienberg commended the series for its "solid action scenes, bass-pumping soundtrack, stylish treatment of Black Lightning's sizzling powers and character pragmatism."
 He echoed praise for the series' ability to "stand alone in welcome ways" and described the premiere episode as "smart and relevant and full of an attitude that's all its own."
 Fienberg also lauded the complexity of the characters and the performances of the cast, particularly that of series star Cress Williams.